Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Transformer encoding schemes

 For $\textbf{z} \in \mathbb{R}^{8 \times 256}$, we apply [CLS]-based and mean pooling-based compression with the following processes.
 For [CLS]-based compression, we insert 7 [CLS] tokens to the start of the sequence before encoding and subsequently use the 8 [CLS] tokens (i.e., encoded [CLS] output) for compression.
 We apply adaptive average pooling to the encoded outputs for mean pooling-based compression.

-Fig.~\ref{apd:TransfDecoding} shows the results of reconstruction and prediction.
-For the reconstruction tasks, our encoding scheme outperforms all existing methods with a significant difference in accuracy for both $\textit{l}$ = 256 and $\textit{l}$ = 2048.
+\figureref{apd:TransfDecoding} shows the results of reconstruction and prediction.
+For the reconstruction tasks, our encoding scheme outperforms all existing methods with a significant gap in accuracy for both $\textit{l}$ = 256 and $\textit{l}$ = 2048.
 Our method also shows comparable AUROC but slightly lower than mean pooling and higher AUROC than using [CLS].